manuGil/online-core/docs/source/data-quality.rst

    + Would you add something else to the list of principles above?

-.. sectionauthor:: Andre Mano Da Silva & Ellen-Wien Augustijn
+.. sectionauthor:: André da Silva Mano, Ellen-Wien Augustijn & Manuel Garcia Alvarez